petergoldstein/dalli/README.md

 Dalli
 =========

 Dalli is a high performance pure Ruby client for accessing memcached servers.
-It works with memcached 1.4+ as it uses the newer binary protocol.
+It works with memcached 1.4+ only as it uses the newer binary protocol.
 The API tries to be mostly compatible with memcache-client with the goal being to make it a drop-in replacement for Rails.

 The name is a variant of Salvador Dali for his famous painting [The Persistence of Memory](http://en.wikipedia.org/wiki/The_Persistence_of_Memory).